oddluck/limnoria-plugins/TVMaze/README.md

+Fetch TV show information and schedules from the TVMaze API.

 # TVMaze

-## Limnoria plugin to fetch TV show information and schedules from tvmaze.com API

 ### Instructions